hrchu/mogilefs-docs/README.md

 # MogileFS #

-... is an anagram of OMG FILES!
-MogileFS is a non-POSIX distributed filestore.
-See [HighLevelOverview](HighLevelOverview.md) for an intro to what it is.
+... is an anagram of _OMG FILES!_

+MogileFS is a scalable software-defined storage like Ceph, Openstack Swift and GlusterFS.
+MogileFS is suitable for data-intensive tasks such as cloud storage and media streaming.
+See [High Level Overview](HighLevelOverview.md) for an intro to what it is.

-Furthermore, read our [Getting Started with MogileFS](QuickStartGuide.md) guide to have a try.
+Read our [Getting Started Guide](QuickStartGuide.md) guide to have a try!

 ## Install Guides ##